magomimmo/modern-cljs/doc/tutorial-07.md

 ## Introduction

+> ATTENTION NOTE: due to the changes in the CLJS compiler, cljsbuild
+> plugin and the age of the last update to the domina library, to be
+> able to run the current tutorial you need to downgrade the
+> dependencies and plugins inside of `project.clj` as follow:
+>
+> - clojurescript: from 1.7.145 to 0.0-2069
+> - domina: from 1.0.3 to 1.0.3-SNAPSHOT
+> - lein-cljsbuild: from 1.1.0 to 1.0.0

 In the [previous tutorial][1] we came in contact with the `:export` metadata we attached to the `init` function.
 That metadata had the role of protecting the function from being renamed by the Google